 The phone has a dual-camera setup and a fingerprint sensor at its back.
 Due to round edges, the sensor is perfectly accessible with just one hand.

 On the bottom of the phone, the company has placed the speakers, headphone jack, and micro USB slot, which is typical for many smartphone manufacturers.

 This time, the company went with the notch following the trend in the smartphone industry.
-Huawei Y9 2019 has a 6.5-inch Fullview display with wide viewing angles indoor.
+Huawei Y9 2019 has a 6.5-inch Fullview display with wide viewing angles indoors.

 Although the screen is easily readable in direct sunlight, viewing angles are too tight outdoors, which we never encountered with Huawei Nova 3i, another mid-range smartphone by the company.